The Knowledge Observatory organises a variety of fun astronomy-themed events to raise funds and generate interest in our educational projects.

 Perseides Meteor Shower Camp

-The Knowledge Observatory Perseides Meteor Shower Camp runs from Friday 8th of August to Sunday 10th of August 2014 at the Station Campsite, Carrog in Wales.
-Come and join us for a weekend of astronomy activities, talks and stargazing, in perfect timing for the August meteor shower.
+The Knowledge Observatory Perseides Meteor Shower Camp ran from Friday 8th of August to Sunday 10th of August 2014 at the Station Campsite, Carrog in Wales.
+We had a great weekend of astronomy activities, talks and stargazing, in perfect timing for the August meteor shower.

 Sy Liebergot on Friday 27th June 2014

 Apollo 13 was to be the third Lunar landing until an explosion in an oxygen tank crippled the spacecraft, leaving the three man crew in grave danger 200,000 miles from Earth.
 In his lecture, Sy will talk about his key role in the Apollo 13 crisis, how he made the call that ended the mission to land on the Moon and how, as part of the Mission control team, returned the crew safely back to Earth.

 Sy Liebergot talked about what it was like to be a Flight Controller in Mission Control when a catastrophic failure occurred during the Apollo 13 mission and landed squarely in his lap.
 The presentation was followed by Questions and Answers and then from 8.00 pm until 9.30 pm ther was a social gathering where people had a drink, collected their signed book and had their photograph taken with Sy.

 National Astronomy Week event on Saturday 8th March 2014